alliedvision/vimbax_ros2_driver/README.md

 ## Camera disconnect and reconnect

-If a camera (GigE or USB) is disconnected while the camera node is already runnig, the node will wait for the camera to reappear and then reconnect to the camera.
+If a camera (GigE or USB) is disconnected while the camera node is already running, the node will wait for the camera to reappear and then reconnect to the camera.
 If the camera was streaming while it is disconnected, the stream will be restarted after the camera is reconnected.
 Only if [automatic stream](#automatic-stream) is enabled.